 Keys: According to public-key cryptography, the concept of a key pair (public key and the corresponding private key) is used for protecting sensitive information and for authenticating the identity of external parties that communicate with your server.
 For example, the information that is encrypted in your server using the public key can only be decrypted using the corresponding private key.
 Therefore, if any party wants to decrypt this encrypted data, they should have the corresponding private key, which is usually kept as a secret (not publicly shared).

 Digital certificate: When there is a key pair, it is also necessary to have a digital certificate to verify the identity of the keys.
 Typically, the public key of a key pair is embedded in this digital certificate, which also contains additional information such as the owner, validity, etc. of the keys.
-For example, if an external party wants to verify the integrity of data or validate the identity of the signer (by validating the digital signature), it is necessary for them to have this digital certificate.
+For example, if an external party wants to verify the integrity of data or validate the identity of the signer (by validating the digital signature), it is necessary for them to have this digital certificate of the signer.

-Setting up keystores for WSO2 products
+Usage of keystores in WSO2 products

 - Authenticating the communication over Secure Sockets Layer (SSL)/Transport Layer Security (TLS) protocols.

 All the functions of keystore management are exposed via APIs.
-As a result, if you are writing a custom extension to a WSO2 product (e.g., for WSO2 ESB mediators), you can directly access configured keystores using the API.
+As a result, if you are writing a custom extension to a WSO2 product (e.g., for WSO2 ESB mediators), you can directly access the configured keystores using the API.
 The API hides the underlying complexity, allowing you to easily use it in third-party applications to manage their keystores as well.